The concept

 Multi-capture

-The layout with 3 pictures is the one classically used by other photobooth softwares, and will be printed as two strips in one print.
+- Collage is portrait; the layout with 3 pictures is the one classically used by other photobooth softwares, and will be printed as two strips in one print.
 These can be cut automatically by supported printers.

 Advanced: manual collage mode